Long before Kim and I started the Unconventional Route—before blogs existed at all!—our top sources of travel tips and tricks were our moms.

 Even better sources of local travel tips are often foreign expats.

-They still remember what it was like to arrive as a tourist, they’re used to giving travel tips to friends and family who visit them, and they’re probably still exploring their new hometown more than other locals do.
 To connect with a foreign expat, ask around your network for connections to friends of friends.
 And if that doesn’t work, join expat groups on Facebook.

 Wake up early

 Waking up early to seize the day and beat the crowds is only a good idea if you get to bed early.